compoterhacker/onion-manager/README.md

 can be easily identified and that user can be dealt with via expungement, or, ya know, fuckyou.pl THEN expungement.

-This idea isn't new by any stretch, but it's been effective in keeping meanies away, and works especially well with a mod'd Unreal to give the admin necessary notification of duplicate onions on the network(remember, shit is open source for, well, reasons).
+This idea isn't new by any stretch nor mine, but it's been effective in keeping meanies away, and works especially well with a mod'd Unreal to give the admin necessary notification of duplicate onions on the network(remember, shit is open source for, well, reasons).